tock/book/src/course/dynamic-apps-and-policies/overview.md

 Imagine if your phone restarted each time you had to update an app!

-To allow for a seamless application loading experience, we will try to enable Tock to do this process without using `tockloader`, or requiring a restart.
+To allow for a seamless application loading experience, in this tutorial we will add required kernel components and a supporting userspace application that enables Tock to live-update apps, without using `tockloader` or any other external tools, nor requiring a restart.

 Then we will use cryptographic application signing to enforce per-process security properties for running Tock applications.